dnb-org/configurations/packages/prettier-config/README.md

 }
 ```

-or create a `.prettierrc.mjs` file and export an object that overrides settings:
+or create a `.prettierrc.js` file and export an object that overrides settings:

 ```js
 import prettierConfig from "@davidsneighbour/prettier-config";